ngokeith/mke-demo/README.md

 9. Install Jenkins in /dev/jenkins

+10. Install Gitlab in /prod/gitlab-prod and /dev/gitlab-dev, expose gitlab-prod and gitlab-dev on your EDGELB_PUBLIC_AGENT_IP:<10006/10007>

-10. Install Kafka - Create a topic called performancetest
+11. Install Kafka - Create a topic called performancetest

-11. Wait for Kubernetes to complete deployment and connect clusters /dev/kubernetes-dev and /prod/kubernetes-prod using kubectl
+12. Wait for Kubernetes to complete deployment and connect clusters /dev/kubernetes-dev and /prod/kubernetes-prod using kubectl

-12. Deploy Kafka producer deployment `kafka-producer.yaml` on /prod/kubernetes-prod that sends data to Kafka
+13. Deploy Kafka producer deployment `kafka-producer.yaml` on /prod/kubernetes-prod that sends data to Kafka

-13. Install DKLB (beta) for L4/L7 Ingress on MKE
+14. Install DKLB (beta) for L4/L7 Ingress on MKE

-14. Multiple Hello World services, and multiple DC/OS Websites exposed on L4 and L7 through Edge-LB
+15. Multiple Hello World services, and multiple DC/OS Websites exposed on L4 and L7 through Edge-LB

-15. Create a prod-user in the prod group and a dev-user in the dev group both with the default DC/OS password
+16. Create a prod-user in the prod group and a dev-user in the dev group both with the default DC/OS password

-16. Install dcos-monitoring and open up Grafana dashboard
+17. Install dcos-monitoring and open up Grafana dashboard

-17. Open up L4 and L7 services in your browser
+18. Open up L4 and L7 services in your browser

 ## PREREQUISITES